-Parents/guardians are encouraged to take an active role in our childcare centre and regularly discuss what their child(ren) are experiencing with our program.
-As supported by our program statement, we support positive and responsive interactions among the children, parents/guardians, childcare providers, and staff, and foster the engagement of and ongoing communication with parents/guardians about the program and their children.
-Our staff are available to engage parents/guardians in conversations and support a positive experience during every interaction.
+Families are encouraged to take an active role in our childcare centre and regularly discuss what their child(ren) are experiencing with our program.
+As supported by our program statement, we support positive and responsive interactions among the children, families, childcare providers, and educators, and foster the engagement of and ongoing communication with families about the program and their children.
+Our educators are available to engage families in conversations and support a positive experience during every interaction.

-All issues and concerns raised by parents/guardians are taken seriously by Golf Road School Child Care Centre and will be addressed.
+All issues and concerns raised by families are taken seriously by Golf Road School Child Care Centre and will be addressed.
 Every effort will be made to address and resolve issues and concerns to the satisfaction of all parties and as quickly as possible.